deepdsl/deepdsl/README.md

 ```

 ## FAQ
+- Where is the definition of the DeepDSL syntax?
+     - All the available DSL constructs have been demonstrated in [TestNetwork.scala].
+In addition, please refer to our Wiki page [DeepDSL layer syntax explanation][DeepDSL layer syntax] for detailed explanation for the layer syntax.
 - What should I do if I receive compilation errors in the TestNetwork.scala code after I upgrade code?
      - You can simply delete {your_home_folder}/.m2/repository/deepdsl/deepdsl-compile/0.1/deepdsl-compile-0.1.jar and rebuild.
 - What if my maven build / execution process gives me "Caused by: jcuda.CudaException: CUDA_ERROR_UNKNOWN" like error?